-Master of Science in Public Health Track in Occupational and Environmental Hygiene
+Master of Science in Occupational and Environmental Hygiene

 This program is part of the Education and Research Center for Occupational Safety and Health (ERC) which is sponsored by the National Institute for Occupational Safety and Health (NIOSH).

-The full-time Master of Science in Public Health (MSPH) in Occupational and Environmental Hygiene (OEH) is accredited by the Accreditation Board for Engineering Technology (ABET) Applied Science Accreditation Commission and is designed to prepare students to pass the Certified Industrial Hygienist (CIH) examination given by the American Board of Industrial Hygiene.
+Both full-time and part time/online options of the MS in Occupational and Environmental Hygiene (OEH) are accredited by the Accreditation Board for Engineering Technology (ABET) Applied and Natural Science Accreditation Commission (ANSAC) and are designed to prepare students to pass the Certified Industrial Hygienist (CIH) examination given by the American Board of Industrial Hygiene (ABIH).

 Graduates serve in leadership roles for major professional organizations and hold high-level corporate and governmental positions.
 Some of our graduates are employed in consulting, private industry, government/military and academia.
 Program graduates are also prepared to pursue doctoral studies in environmental health sciences.